 Once cooked down, the okra nearly disintegrates and provides for a hearty and thick dish.

 And although no longer the preferred method, file powder was another agent used to thicken the pot.

 Unlike okra, file powder is actually served at the dinner table.
 Each individual could add the desired amount to their own dish to thicken it to their own liking.

 Today’s Instant Pot Gumbo

-Gumbo typically cooked for hours, low and slow, on the stove top.
+Classic Chicken and Sausage Gumbo is typically cooked for hours, low and slow, on the stove top.
 That way all the flavors had time to meld perfectly with each other.

 But that was before Instant Pot Gumbo!

 We used our Instant Pot 6 quart Duo for this recipe.

 Pressure cooking allows all of the flavors to come together to produce a dish that tastes like it has been cooking all day, and within a fraction of the time!